fiatjaf/lightningd-gjson-rpc/README.md

 ## Plugins

 We have a collection of plugins that expose or use our special methods.
-Read more about them at [cmd/](cmd/) or download binaries at [release page](https://github.com/fiatjaf/lightningd-gjson-rpc/releases).
+Read more about them at [cmd/](cmd/) or download binaries at [releases/](https://github.com/fiatjaf/lightningd-gjson-rpc/releases).